OfficeDev/office-content/CONTRIBUTING.md

 #### Add new content or edit existing content

 You can now navigate to the repository on your local machine using Windows Explorer.
-The repository files are in `C:\Users\<yourusername>\azure-content`.
+The repository files are in `C:\Users\<yourusername>\office-content`.

 If you are editing files, open them in an editor of your choice and start modifying them.
 If you want to create a new file, use the editor of your choice and save the new file in the appropriate location in your local copy of the repository.
 While working, make sure to save your work frequently.

-The files in `C:\Users\<yourusername>\azure-content` are a working copy of the new branch that you created in your local repository.
+The files in `C:\Users\<yourusername>\office-content` are a working copy of the new branch that you created in your local repository.
 Changing anything in this folder does not affect the local repository until you commit a change.
 To commit a change to the local repository, type the following commands in GitBash:

 	git add .
 	git commit -v -a -m "<Describe the changes made in this commit>"